Cermak–McCormick Place station

 On January 17, 2012, Chicago mayor Rahm Emanuel announced at a press conference that the Cermak station would be rebuilt in order to serve McCormick Place.
-The $50 million investment is also intended to boost the development of residential neighborhoods in the City's Near South Side and revitalize the adjacent historic Motor Row District.
+The $50 million investment was also intended to boost the development of residential neighborhoods in the City's Near South Side and revitalize the adjacent historic Motor Row District.
 A groundbreaking ceremony for the new station was held on August 29, 2013.

 The new Cermak-McCormick Place Green Line station opened on February 8, 2015.